idempiere/idempiere.github.io/README.md

 1. Through the github interface.
 2. Through the source code.

-Since most users cannot directly commit to the repository, you will need to perform a pull request to peform edits.
+Since most users cannot directly commit to the repository, you will need to perform a pull request to perform edits.
 This process is quite easy when editing pages directly from the github web interface.
 Below is a description of how the process works in github.

 If you wish to download and modify the source code, you will need to fork, modify and create a pull request.
 This process is discussed below.